TUDelft-CITG/MORE-lecture-notes/book/intro.md

 (intro)=
-# Welcome to the Template Book
+# Welcome to the MORE BOOK!

-_This is the first page the student will see when opening the url._

-This book can be used as a template for other books.
-It includes a starter package of the software developed by the TeachBooks initiative and some exercises to get you going!
+This is where reading material is located, along with exercises and interactive elements to practice and study the module material.

+## Spot a mistake?

+Please, let us know in p.maresnasarre@tudelft.nl

+## Have questions about the module?

+Please, reach out the Module Manager, Elisa Ragno.

+## We hope you enjoy the journey in MORE!